Go Back

 5 de 1 vote

 Eggnog is a traditional American Christmas drink.
-Eggnog is made from egg yolks, milk, sugar and spices, to which rum or bourbon is added.
-It's a creamy, tasty drink flavored with spices.
-It brings warmth and comfort.
+It’s made with egg yolks, milk, sugar, and spices, with rum or bourbon added for extra flavor.
+Creamy and delicious, this spiced drink brings warmth and comfort.

 SERVING:4